Import World

 world_nether(orworld/DIM-1for some servers)world_the_end(orworld/DIM1for some servers)

-Zip Your World
+Zip Your World (Optional but Recommended)

 Create a .zip file of your world folder.
 This makes uploading faster and easier.